Light-HD/jetsonmitrccar/src/bear_car_launch/README.md

    - Loads the global and local planners.
 Their assosiated .yaml configuartion is fetched from  `cfg/move_base`
    - choice of multiple global and local planners other than the default move_base planners
    		- Global Planners
-   			- sbpl planner
+   			- sbpl planner / defalut planner (only default planner is properly working)
    		- Local Planner
-   			- Teb Planner
+   			- Teb Planner (needs further tuning on realcar, working fine in simulation)
+   			- MPC (tested in both real car and simulation)
-   			- e_band Planner
+   			- e_band Planner (untested)
-   			- RS_band planner
+   			- RS_band planner (untested)
-   			- DWA_Planner
+   			- DWA_Planner (untested)

 ## odom_navigation_start
 - Launches odometry_agent